WrogglyWriggs29/ship_building_game/Project Document(1).md

 \*\*Document the sound style.\*\*
 Sound style is very important for our game.
 Since our game is set in space, the sound styles I choose for combat are all from sci-fi sound effects.
 These sci-fi sounds are louder, so I chose softer soundtrack background music so that the sound effects will not be covered by the background music or too many sound effects at the same time, which will reduce the player's gaming experience.

+#### Trailer / PressKit (Harshana Somas)
+The trailer was created using Davinci Resolve.
+The presskit was created using static html files.

 ## Further Improvements and Fixes